|

 sauce or shrimp paste are mainstays of Thai dishes, and of course rice is eaten

-with most meals.
 Main dishes include hot and sour fish ragout, green and red curries,

 various soups and noodle dishes.